geekofalltrades/QuickDrop/QuickDrop_readme.txt

 CHANGELOG:
   v1.1:
-    * Fixed bug in case when "Remembered Items" slider was opened and closed with value of 10 and all stack slots full. v1.0:
+    * Fixed bug in case when "Remembered Items" slider was opened and closed with value of 10 and all stack slots full.
+    * Implemented the forgetting of items when those items were removed from your inventory outside of QuickDrop.
+    * Added the ability to toggle remembering of items on and off, both in-menu and with a hotkey. v1.0:
     * Initial release.